foldmaker/foldmaker/README.md

 ## The truth: "PARSING IS RE-TOKENIZATION"

 In foldmaker, tokenization and parsing are analogous processes.
-Under the hood, our tokenizer function is also used as the parser function.
+Our tokenizer function is also used as the parser function under the hood.
 First our **string** gets tokenized by it, then our **token stream** gets tokenized.
-This is possible, because in Foldmaker, **token stream is a string!** This is possible thanks to the first rule of Foldmaker's specification:
+This is possible, because in Foldmaker, **token stream is a string!** This is possible thanks to the **first rule** of Foldmaker's specification:

-> 1. Use one-character token names
+> 1. Always use one-character token names

-Now, I'm going to explain why we have this rule.
+While this rule may seem to restrict the user, but it has its own advantages.
+Let me explain.
 Let's say, in the following string, we want to match the condition inside the if block.
-We want to identifiy `foo === 1` part as the "condition" .
+We want to identify `foo === 1` part as the "**condition**" .
 ```
 if(foo === 1) { print('ONE') }
 ```